d3/d3-delaunay/README.md

 <a href="#delaunay_hull" name="delaunay_hull">#</a> <i>delaunay</i>.<b>hull</b>

-The convex hull as an a Uint32Array [*i0*, *i1*, …] of triangle vertex indexes.
+The convex hull as an Uint32Array [*i0*, *i1*, …] of triangle vertex indexes.
 For example, to render the exterior edges of the Delaunay triangulation:

 ```js
 const {hull, triangles} = delaunay;